 Now we know what wood stain is, how it is applied and some of the wood staining misunderstandings and misconceptions let’s answer some of the big questions like why is wood stain uneven or blotchy sometimes on wood.

-During this section we will look closer at the affect of wood stain, the even or blotchy affect and will assume you have prepared the wood with sanding and cleaning the wood surface.
+During this section, we will look closer at the effect of wood stain, the even or blotchy effect and will assume you have prepared the wood with sanding and cleaning the wood surface.

-Uneven and blotchy wood stain occurs when certain areas of your piece of wood has different density and ability to absorb the wood stain you are applying.
-The outcome of this is an uneven and a blotchy appearance.
-Different species of wood react differently to wood stain.
+Uneven and blotchy wood stain occurs when certain areas of your piece of wood have different densities and the ability to absorb the wood stain you are applying.
+The outcome of this is an uneven and blotchy appearance.
+Different species of wood react differently to the wood stain.

 This is important to know because as you use wood stain with these different species of wood you will notice a pattern.
-More dense wood such as oak or walnut absorb more evenly.
-Where as other wood such as pine, maple, poplar or birch have more spongy areas which soak up more wood stain unevenly compared to the more dense wood.
+More dense wood such as oak or walnut absorbs more evenly.
+Whereas other woods such as pine, maple, poplar or birch have more spongy areas which soak up more wood stain unevenly compared to the more dense wood.